 The Sky Screamer was manufactured by ESL engineering, and was much smaller than it’s similar predecessor “The Tempest”.
 The ride featured two pirate ship shaped carriages which rotated guests through 360 degrees, very slowly.
 The ride was positioned in a number of locations during it’s time at the park.

-Manufactured by HUSS, the Troika was a spinning thrill ride which was at the park from 1985 - 1995.
+Manufactured by HUSS, the Troika was a spinning thrill ride which was at the park from 1985 to 1995.
 The centre of the ride rotated clockwise while 3 arms protruded from the centre with 7 cars each seating 2 people.
 The cars rotated in an anti clockwise direction.
 Once spinning at full speed, the hydraulic arms lifted the cars to an angle of 40 degrees.

 The central section of the Waveswinger was able to rise up and tilt offering a wave-motion rather than a simple rotation.
 The Waveswinger was a popular family ride at the park from 1988 to 1996.
 An almost identical ride was subsequently added to the park again in 2016.